nokyotsu/parrots/en/6_questions.md

 ourselves off local maximums isn't it?

 I think that's all I have to say there.
 Thanks. {{ laughter('.') }} {{ applause('.') }}

-(c) Copyright 2001.
-Regents of the University of California.
-All Rights Reserved.